tdantas/usecasing/README.md

 Ok, What is FinalizeInvoiceUseCase ?

-FinalizeInvoiceUseCase will be responsible for Satisfy the Use Case/Story.
+FinalizeInvoiceUseCase will be responsible for perform the Use Case/Story.
-Each usecase should satisfy the [Single Responsability Principle](http://en.wikipedia.org/wiki/Single_responsibility_principle) and to achieve this principle, one usecase could depends of others usecases building a Chain of Resposability.
+Each usecase should satisfy the [Single Responsability Principle](http://en.wikipedia.org/wiki/Single_responsibility_principle) and to achieve this principle, one usecase depends of others usecases building a Chain of Resposability.

 ````